GSench/KotlinStudy/Topics/Coroutines/Coroutines.md

 }
 ```

-During this section we only consider the following objects like elements of `CoroutineСontext`.
+During this section we consider the following objects only like elements of `CoroutineСontext`.
 Their detailed explanation is described further.

 ### `CoroutineСontext` elements:

-#### `Job`
+#### Job

 `Job` allows to manage coroutine lifecycle and its children.